Tianl1234/rage-quit-analyst/README.md

 A lightweight, always-on-top overlay that displays your current typing speed (WPM) in real time.
 When you type too fast (rage threshold), it triggers a Zen Mode – a full-screen popup that forces you to take a break and plays calming music.
-Includes Spotify‑style music controls.
+Includes Spotify‑style music controls and a volume slider.

 Features
 --------